 I abandon myself into Your hands;

 I am ready for all, I accept all.

 Let only Your will be done in me,

 I wish no more than this, O Lord.

 I offer it to You with all the love of my heart,

 for I love You Lord, and so need to give myself,

 and with boundless confidence,

-Our founder, Sr. Mary Elizabeth Gintling, made this prayer central to our spirituality:
+Sr. Mary Elizabeth Gintling made this prayer central to the spirituality of our community: